-When there are substantial assets or business interest subject to division in a divorce proceeding, both spouses agree on a value of the assets (or a judge needs to make the decision) before they can be divided.
+When there are substantial assets or business interests subject to division in a divorce proceeding, both spouses agree on the value of the assets (or a judge needs to make the decision) before they can be divided.
 This is assuming, of course, that you and your spouse have been unable to reach an agreement otherwise.

 Asset and business valuations typically require assistance from a variety of professionals, including business appraisers, financial analysts, brokers, and accountants.
 One thing you’ll quickly discover is that even reasonable minds can disagree about the value of certain assets and business interests.
 The more illiquid or otherwise unique the asset or business interest is, the more subjective the valuation process becomes.

 Just because your qualified experts have all come up with a different value for the community assets and business interests, which also differ from the value your spouse’s experts came up with, doesn’t mean anyone made a mistake.
 In fact, this range of values can help both parties make a more informed agreement when dividing community property.
 However, there are several common mistakes made during the valuation process of which you should be aware.

 1. Using the wrong valuation method.
 Often, fair market value and discounted future earnings are not appropriate methods to calculate the value of a business interest in divorce.
 First, privately held companies are usually illiquid (or may even have a clause preventing the sale of any business interest to an outside third party), and the fair market value does not take into account this discount.
 Second, discounted future earnings are usually never appropriate because community property can only be acquired during the course of the marriage, and cannot result from either spouse’s post-separation efforts.